softoccu/samples/opencv_examples/README.md

 1 stereo_distance:  in this example, a stereo camera is used to get the distance, and the result show the left picture and right picture and also the disparity picture and distance picture.
 In the distance picture some color are used to show far and near, near is read and far is blue, from near to far is red, yellow, green and blue.
 ![stereo image](stereo_distance/stereo_distance.png)

-2 object_track: in this example, a stereo camera is used, a bottle of water is inside both camera's sight, and then choose the bottle of water as the target to track(you need selete the rect area of the bottle manually), the use openCV track algorithm CSRT to track it.
+2 object_track: in this example, a stereo camera is used, a bottle of water is inside both camera's sight, and then choose the bottle of water as the target to track(you need select the rectangle area of the bottle manually), then use the openCV track algorithm CSRT to track it.

 ![object track jif](object_track/object_tracking.gif)